DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/INTRODUCTION/Introduction.md

 	- [Order purpose code](../)
 		- Picking list registration (OrderPurpose)

+#### Journal names assigned on 3PL Trading partner

+	- Item arrival journal name to be used to register stock for incoming stock

 #### 3PL Document type setup
 Setup Document types which will be assigned on 3PL Trading partner. <br>
 Users can access the form by navigating to **EDI > Setup > Document types**